 Arial serves as the secondary font for the brand and should be primarily used for web body copy, email and documents created in software such as Microsoft Word, PowerPoint, and similar applications.
 Arial is a system font that should be available on anyone’s computer.

-Arial should be used in the following contexts:
+Arial should be used for the following purposes:

-Please see the Brighter World Visual Expression tab for more information on the Typography treatment and how to apply the treatment.
+Please see the Brighter World Visual Expression tab for more information on the maroon typography box treatment.

 The Brighter World colour palette reflects our dedication to tradition and our long history of innovation.

 For decades, McMaster’s visual identity has been linked to our signature maroon.
-Brighter World embraces this tradition by featuring maroon as our primary colour, while introducing some new secondary colours to the mix.
+Brighter World embraces this tradition by featuring McMaster Heritage Maroon as our primary colour, followed by the secondary colours, Heritage Gold and Grey.
+For additional needs, new accent colours have been added to the colour palette.

-McMaster Heritage Gold should be the first additional colour choice after McMaster Heritage Maroon, ensuring McMaster Heritage Maroon is always the more prominent colour.
+McMaster Heritage Gold should be the first additional colour choice after McMaster Heritage Maroon, ensuring McMaster Heritage Maroon is always the more prominent, primary colour.

 A tint is a lightened version of a colour, while a shade is a darkened version.
 Tints and shades of the McMaster Heritage colour palette (only) are allowed in select scenarios, such as tables and charts, when information should be separated to increase legibility or provide a hierarchy of information.
 Tints and shades of accent colours should not be used.